justin-napolitano/cv/source/sections/languages/msa-language.rst

 Beginner Level Speaking Proficiency
 -------------------------------------

-I can introduce myself, say where I am from, and say hello in the langugage; however, I would not consider myself knowledgable enough to communicate in Arabic.
+I can introduce myself, say where I am from, and say hello in the langugage.
+I do not consider myself knowledgable enough to communicate in Arabic.